archivecoderzero/Basic-Portfolio/README.md

   - Removed reset.css
   - Added relevant projects in portfolio.html

-**or the future UW Coding Bootcamp Students, Feel free to copy the code , check out some videos here on how tackle the homework (---)**
+**for the future UW Coding Bootcamp Students, Feel free to copy the code , check out some videos here on how tackle the homework (---)**

 ## PREVIOUS VERSION
 ### Version: 2.0 03/27/19